InteropIO/finsemble-seed/README.md

+## If you are moving from an older version of the finsemble-seed project to the latest (2.3), please see the [instructions here](migration/2.3/README.MD).

 For everything you need to know about Finsemble, including a step-by-step process for setting up the seed project, check out the documentation on our [website](https://documentation.chartiq.com/finsemble/tutorial-IntroductionToFinsemble.html).

 <!-- TODO: Update tutorials to point to _tutorials_ folder at the top level -->